lizhanmit/learning-notes/hbase-note/hbase-note.md

 Format: `<column_family>:<qualifier>`

-Column families must be specified up front as part of the table schema definition, but new column family members (qualifiers) can be added on demand.
+Column families must be specified up front as part of the table schema definition, but new qualifiers can be added on demand.

-All column family members are stored together on the filesystem.
+All qualifiers are stored together on the filesystem.

 Tuning and storage specifications are done at the column family level.